 Kaysersberg, the “Mountain of the Emperor”, certainly deserves its prestigious name.
 A tourist hotspot, the little city houses some of the most beautiful half-timbered houses of the Renaissance in Alsace in its entirely pedestrian centre.
 This remarkable heritage goes hand in hand with famous historical personalities who have marked the region and beyond: Geiler de Kaysersberg (humanist preacher at the Strasbourg Cathedral), Matthieu Zell (the first reformer of Strasbourg, and Albert Schweitzer (Nobel Peace Prize winner in 1952).

 The city of Kaysersberg and its viticulture are dominated by the castle ruins, which only consists now of a beautiful round tower.
 The view from its summit offers a panorama of the city, the valley of the Weiss, the vineyards and the Plain of Alsace, and beyond, the Black Forest in Germany.
+On the 1st January 2016, Kaysersberg officially merged with the neighbouring villages of Kientzheim and Sigolsheim to form a new commune named: Kaysersberg-Vignoble.

 Situation Map of Kaysersberg